rwblokzijl/stablecoin-survey/paper.md

 # Conclusion

 There is a lot happening in the stablecoin and DeFi space right now.
 Stablecoins are being tested in a trial by fire in the real-world as we speak.
-Through this organisations such as MakerDAO and Synthetix are developing completely systems that promise to either revolutionise the world by taking Decentralised Finance to the next level, or they will spectacularly go up in a ball of fire.
-Only time will tell.
+While central banks are still deliberating on their requirements for their CBDCs, market stablecoins are innovating at a rapid pace.
+Centralised stablecoins, currently the biggest players in the space, are getting a lot of attention for their success.
+Meanwhile, decentralised stablecoins such as MakerDAO and Synthetix are developing completely systems that promise to either take Decentralised Finance to the next level, or fail spectacularly.
+Within the last year algorithmic stablecoins have entered also gained significant traction.
+The future of stable currencies will depend on the success of the decentralised players, and the next steps of the central banks.

 # References